vulkomilev/oumi/docs/index.md

 We welcome contributions!
 See our [Contributing Guide](development/contributing) for information on how to get involved, including guidelines for code style, testing, and submitting pull requests.

+If there's a feature that you think is missing, let us know or join us in making it a reality by sending a [feature request](https://github.com/oumi-ai/oumi/issues/new?template=feature_request.md), or [contributing directly](development/contributing)!

 ## Need Help?

 If you encounter any issues or have questions, please don't hesitate to:

-1. Check our [FAQ section](faq/troubleshooting) for common questions and answers.
+1. Check our [FAQ section](/faq/troubleshooting) for common questions and answers.
 2. Open an issue on our [GitHub Issues page](https://github.com/oumi-ai/oumi/issues) for bug reports or feature requests.
-3. Send us a message on [Discord](https://discord.gg/oumi) to chat with the team and other users.
+3. Join our [Discord community](https://discord.gg/oumi) to chat with the team and other users.